spring-projects/spring-batch/spring-batch-samples/README.md

 ### MongoDB sample

 This sample is a showcase of MongoDB support in Spring Batch.
-It copies data from an input collection to an output collection using `MongoItemReader` and `MongoItemWriter`.
+It copies data from an input collection to an output collection using `MongoPagingItemReader` and `MongoItemWriter`.

 To run the sample, you need to have a MongoDB server up and running on `localhost:27017` (you can change these defaults in `mongodb-sample.properties`).
 If you use docker,